isomerpages/moe-chungchenghighm/_programmes/Student Development/Sexuality Education.md

 **Information for Parents**

 10. Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.
 11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
 This form will be made available to parents via Parents Gateway and is also downloadable [here (Annex A SEd Opt Out Form](/files/Annex-A-SEd-Opt-Out-Form.pdf) [Annex B eTeens Opt Out Form)](/files/Annex-B-eTeens-Opt-Out-Form.pdf).
-The completed form is to be submitted by 04/02/2022.
+The completed form is to be submitted by 17/03/2023.
 12. Parents who wish to opt their children out of the **_eTeens_** **programme** need to complete an opt-out form.
 This form will be made available to parents via Parents Gateway and is also downloadable [here (Annex B eTeens Opt Out Form)](/files/Annex-B-eTeens-Opt-Out-Form%20(1).pdf).
-The completed form is to be submitted by 04/02/2022.
+The completed form is to be submitted by 17/03/2023.
-13. Parents can contact the school at [cchms@moe.edu.sg](mailto:cchms@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.
+13. Parents can contact the school at 6344 1393 or [cchms@moe.edu.sg](mailto:cchms@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.
-14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.